Angel Stadium: Football

+In 1971, Angel Stadium hosted the Mercy Bowl, a charity bowl game between Cal State Fullerton and Fresno State.
+16,854 attended the game, raising over $50,000 for the surviving families of those impacted by the California Polytechnic State University football team plane crash in 1960.

-A "Battle of the Bell" game between Fountain Valley High School and Edison High School was hosted here sometime during the 1970s.
+A "Battle of the Bell" game between Fountain Valley High School and Edison High School was hosted in the stadium sometime during the 1970s.

-Eric Dickerson broke the NFL single-season rushing record in game 15 of the 1984 season, finishing with 2,007 yards.
-(He would go on accumulate 2,105 yards that season.)
+The Rams' Eric Dickerson broke the NFL single-season rushing record in game 15 of the 1984 season at Angel Stadium, finishing the game with 2,007 yards accumulated on the season.
+Dickerson went on to record 2,105 total yards in 1984.

-In December 2017, the Philadelphia Eagles used Angel Stadium as their practice field, as part of the Eagles’ two game west coast road trip.
+In December 2017, the Philadelphia Eagles used Angel Stadium as their practice field, as part of the Eagles' two-game West Coast road trip.

 Soccer

 Anaheim Stadium hosted five group stage matches of the 1996 CONCACAF Gold Cup, including two involving the United States national team.